aosolis/bot-auth-sample-node/README.md

 ## Setup

-The sample shows authentication against different identity providers.
-To be able to use an identity provider, first you will have to register your application with it.
+To be able to use an identity provider, first you have to register your application.

 ### Changing app settings
 This project uses the [config](https://www.npmjs.com/package/config) package.
 The default configuration is in `config\default.json`.